JumaJuiceTime/TheHundredSaints/Adventuring/Hazards and Challenges.md

 ## Finding Food in the Wild

-Dolmenwood is rich in tasty plants, fish, and game animals.
+Ouran is rich in tasty plants, fish, and game animals.
 When on a long journey, a party may try to find food in the wilds, rather than relying on rations purchased in a settlement.
 The party may choose to fish, forage, or hunt—all handled by rolling a **Survival Check** for the day.

 **Time:** If characters devote a whole day exclusively to finding food, without travelling, they gain a **+2 bonus** to the Survival Check.
 Otherwise, it is assumed they are looking for food during rest periods throughout the day.